Autistic Self Advocacy Network

-The Autistic Self Advocacy Network (ASAN) is an American 501(c)(3) nonprofit advocacy organization run by and for individuals on the autism spectrum.
-ASAN advocates for the inclusion of autistic people in decisions that affect them, including: legislation, depiction in the media, and disability services.
+The Autistic Self Advocacy Network (ASAN) is an American 501(c)(3) nonprofit advocacy organization run by and for autistic individuals.
+ASAN advocates for the inclusion of autistic people in decisions that affect them, including legislation, depiction in the media, and disability services.

 The organization is based in Washington, D.C., where it advocates for the United States government to adopt legislation and policies that positively impact autistic people.

 Services

 The Autistic Self Advocacy Network provides community organizing, self-advocacy support, and public policy advocacy and education for autistic youth and adults, as well as working to improve the general public's understanding of autism and related conditions.
 The organization is "run by and for autistic adults".
 ASAN's mission statement says that autistic people are equal to everyone else and are important and necessary members of society.
 ASAN also maintains a network of 25 local chapters based in different states, with three chapter affiliates in Canada and Australia.